 - If this child is 5 (and in kindergarten) through age 21, please call the child’s school.

-- The district has a 45 day screening procedure for all students new to district (not previously screened) which reviews: hearing, vision, social/emotional/behavioral, psychomotor skills, academics, communication and adaptive skills.
+- The district has a 45-day screening procedure for all students new to the district (not previously screened) which reviews: hearing, vision, social/emotional/behavioral, psychomotor skills, academic, communication and adaptive skills.